ResNET FAQ

 Wired Network

 Each bedroom and living room in your unit has an active network port.
-Connect an Ethernet cable from your device to the wall network port.
-In West Residence, there are two ports in the bedrooms, however only the first port is active.
+Connect an Ethernet cable (not provided by Residence) from your device to the wall network port.
+In West Residence there are two ports in the bedrooms, due to infrastracture constraints however, only one port is active.

 If you are a new MRU student, please change your MyMRU password.
 Changing your password will synchronize your account with ResNET.
 If you have already changed your password but are still unable to connect please see below for your specific Operating System type.